ClarKalEl/Pico-y-Placa-Predictor/README.md

 # Thanks for using...
 Thank you for using this Software, comments and feedback are always welcome. :)

 Have a great life...
-Happy Coding!, and Best Regards...
+Happy Coding!, Regards and Best Wishes...
 Clark.